-The Director of Occupancy Management and Technology will coordinate all communications regarding parking passes for staff that live on campus.
-You will need to register all vehicles via the parking and transportation website.
+The Assistant Director for Facilities will coordinate all communications regarding parking passes for staff that live on campus.
 All employees must abide by parking regulations and are responsible for paying any parking violation fines.
 The employee parking fee will be deducted from your paycheck.